Aliases for OPHN1 Gene

 GeneCards Summary for OPHN1 Gene

 OPHN1 (Oligophrenin 1) is a Protein Coding gene.
 Diseases associated with OPHN1 include Mental Retardation, X-Linked, With Cerebellar Hypoplasia And Distinctive Facial Appearance and Cerebellar Hypoplasia.
-Among its related pathways are Signaling by GPCR and p75 NTR receptor-mediated signalling.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include actin binding and phospholipid binding.
 An important paralog of this gene is ARHGAP42.

 UniProtKB/Swiss-Prot Summary for OPHN1 Gene